Veterinary/Animal Health Technician

 Online Veterinary/Animal Health Technician Programs

-In the 2018-2019 academic year, 278 schools offered some type of veterinary/animal health technology/technician and veterinary assistant program.
+In 2018-2019, 278 schools offered a veterinary/animal health technology/technician and veterinary assistant program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|